South Yuba Trail and Campground

 This fifteen (15) mile trail carries hikers, mountain bikers, and horseback riders through historic foothill river canyons.
 Expect to see evidence of California's rich goldrush history - you're in Gold Country now!
 The 19th century argonauts left plenty of evidence of hydraulic mining.
 You can check it out at neighboring Malakoff Diggins State Historic Park.

-From Nevada City, follow Highway 49 to North Bloomfield Road and travel ten (10) miles to South Yuba Recreation Lands.
+From Nevada City: Follow Highway 49 to North Bloomfield Road and travel ten (10) miles to South Yuba Recreation Lands.
 From the one lane bridge at Edwards Crossing it is approximately 1 1/2 miles on a dirt/gravel road to the campground.
 Please note that the bridge at Edward Crossing has a 4 ton limit.
 RV's, trailers and vehicles over 4 tons not recommended.

-For RV's/Trailers/Vehicles over 4 tons: Recommended Route - Follow Highway 49 to Tyler Foote Crossing Road then right on Grizzly Hill Road to the intersection with North Bloomfield Road, make a left turn then proceed through a small residential area and make a right hand turn into campground.
+For RV's/Trailers/Vehicles over 4 tons: Recommended Route - Follow Highway 49 to Tyler Foote Crossing.
+Turn right onto Grizzly Hill Road to the intersection with North Bloomfield Road and make a left turn.
+Proceed through a small residential area and make a right hand turn into the campground.

 16 campsites for tents or RV's